manuelmohr/x10i/README.txt

 Requires octopos-app within this base directory.
 Depending on what you do, you might have to create more symlinks within octopos to choose the right release/variant/version.

+Also required is an executable called i686-invasic-irtss-gcc (or similar depending on compilation target).
+You can probably just create a symlink to the normal gcc executable.
+Just make sure it is in your $PATH.

+  ln -s /usr/bin/gcc i686-invasic-irtss-gcc

 Within x10.dist compile via